Fuel Gas Dehumidifiers / Driers

 Fuel Gas Quality

-There are specific requirements for the fuel quality for GE Jenbacher gas engines laid of in the GE Jenbacher technical instruction document (please contact your local Clarke Energy office to receive a copy).
+There are specific requirements for the fuel quality for Jenbacher gas engines laid of in the Jenbacher technical instruction document (please contact your local Clarke Energy office to receive a copy).
 Moisture levels in the gas must be kept to a minimum in order to protect the engine and to optimise combustion.
 High moisture is a particular characteristic of biologically derived gases and coal gas.

 Clarke Energy are able to supply high-quality gas dehumidifiers within a turn-key scope of supply, or free issue with the generator.
-We do not supply dehumidifiers outside of the scope of a GE Jenbacher gas engine or combined heat and power installation.
+We do not supply dehumidifiers outside of the scope of a Jenbacher gas engine or combined heat and power installation.

 Please contact your local Clarke Energy office to find out more information.